 • Height – don’t forget that if it’s too long, readers will need to scroll to see the whole image.
 Since it’s best if an image is seen in a single eyeful it’s best to avoid this.
 (I have this sometimes with my main pin image).

-While WordPress does have the option to resize built in, this only compresses the appearance of your image, not the file size.
+While Wordpress does have the option to resize built in, this only compresses the appearance of your image, not the file size.
 So set the file size in your image editor whenever possible.

 Saving for the web in Photoshop: